jlduan/fba/README.md

 <br>

 - __extract__: extract cell and feature barcodes from paired fastq files.
-For single cell RNA-Seq assay, reads 1 contain cell barcodes and UMIs, and reads 2 contain feature barcodes.
+For single cell RNA-Seq assay, reads 1 usually contain cell barcodes and UMIs, and reads 2 contain feature barcodes.

 - __map__: quantify enriched transcripts (through hybridization or PCR amplification) from parent single cell libraries.
 Reads 1 contain cell barcodes and UMIs, and reads 2 are transcribed regions of enriched/targeted transcripts of interest.
 Bowtie2 (Langmead, B., et al. 2012) is used for reads 2 alignment.
 The quantification (UMI deduplication) of enriched/targeted transcripts is powered by UMI-tools (Smith, T., et al. 2017).